epfl-ada/ada-2020-project-milestone-p3-p3_daddario/README.md

 * How do we develop the afore-mentioned prediction techniques.
 * To what extent can they be optimized by parameter tuning.
-* How do they contrast in terms of performance: accuracy, precision, recall, etc.
+* How do they perform? (accuracy, precision, recall, etc.)
-* Are we able to draw comparisons between our results and the results found in the research paper?

 ### 4. Proposed datasets
 *  “Epinions”